 How do I start a custom commission?

-To begin a conversation about the vision for your piece, I would love to learn about you and the reason for the commission.
+First, I want to learn about you and the reason for the commission.
 Every detail you provide helps guide my intuition for what your painting needs and doesn’t need.
-I also ask for clear reference photos and any specific changes you need on the front-end.
-Depending on the nature of your commission, I will send you a questionnaire before the sketches and painting begin.
+I ask for clear reference photos, and, depending on the nature of your commission, I will send you a questionnaire before the sketches and painting begin.

-I work with you personally to identify your desired color palette, size, framing needs, budget, and set a reasonable completion timeline.
-I will then give you an estimate for your project.
+I work with you to identify your desired color palette, size, framing needs, budget, and set a reasonable completion timeline.
+I will then give you an estimated quote for your project.
 You can expect to pay a 50% advance for larger projects or 100% up front for smaller projects.
 Remaining balances are due upon completion.

-I love being able to send sneak peeks of the finished painting before it is delivered/shipped, but some clients choose to be surprised, which I also love.
+I love to send sneak peeks of the finished painting before it is delivered, but some clients choose to be surprised, which I also love.
 Either way, I am honored to work for you and look forward to your first commission.
 Contact me at rachelborntragerart@gmail.com to begin.

 How much does a custom piece cost?

 All quotes are based on size, medium, framing, planning, sketching, work time and administration fees.
 Quote also includes packaging and shipping, as needed.
 Quote does not include taxes, which are calculated at checkout.
-I offer secure checkout payment via my website through Stripe.
-All payments are final.
+All payments final.

 Who is your favorite artist?